ariasj07/cba_vs_tasa_natalidad/README.md

-I use data from the INEC (Instituto Nacional de Estadística y Censos de Costa Rica) / National Institute of Statistics and Censuses of Costa Rica.
+I used data from the INEC (Instituto Nacional de Estadística y Censos de Costa Rica) / National Institute of Statistics and Censuses of Costa Rica.

 The linear plot was made with matplotlib, and i cleaned the data using Python with Pandas